Low Carb Diet Guide to Eating Meat

 The greater part of nutrition in Paleolithic times was supplied from meat sources.
 A human can thrive far longer on a pound of meat than they can on a pound of berries, especially as the berries then weren’t of the quality they are today.

-A basic tenet of the paleo diet is that grazing animals should serve as the foundation of the diet.
-The ideal type of animals are grass-fed ruminants.
-Ruminants obtain their nutrients from plant-based foods through the process of fermenting.
+A basic tenet of the paleo, low carb and keto diets is that grazing animals should serve as the foundation of the diet.
+The ideal type of animals would be grass-fed ruminants.
+Ruminants obtain their nutrients from plant-based foods through the process of fermenting in a large stomach called a rumen.

 Ruminants possess a specialized stomach which enables them to ferment plant-based foods with the help of several bacterial actions as a primary step in digestion.
-This process enables the animal to break down low quality vegetable matter which would be otherwise http://premier-pharmacy.com/product/augmentin/ almost indigestible.
+This process enables the animal to break down low-quality vegetable matter which would be otherwise almost indigestible.

 Apex predators including humans need the nutrients that these plants contain, but don’t have the digestive system to achieve this.
 We rely on lower-order animals to convert these nutrients into nourishing protein that we can utilize.